-diSPIM 2 laser control
+3.2 diSPIM 2 laser control, toggle laser every volume

 Say we want to use two lasers with diSPIM where the laser color is changed on alternate volumes.
-The micro-mirror drive card of the Tiger outputs are a single laser trigger and a TTL side indicator.
-For two lasers where the laser is toggled ever volume, we to route the laser trigger to one laser for the first volume and the second laser on the next volume.
+Currently the Tiger outputs are a single laser trigger and a TTL side indicator.
+For two lasers, we need to route the laser trigger to one laser for the first volume and the second laser on the next volume.
 This is accomplished by using a toggle flop (1-bit counter) that is toggled after every volume.
-This requires 3 logic cells, arranged as shown here.
+This would require 3 logic cells, arranged as shown in Figure 2.
 The BNC connectors on the front of the PLC provide the required additional physical connectors.